Course pages 2016–17

 - know how to design a simple finite state machine from a specification and be able to implement this in gates and edge triggered flip-flops;

-- understand how to use MOS transistors to build digital logic circuits.
+- understand how to use MOSFETs to build digital logic circuits.

 - understand the effect of finite load capacitance on the performance of digital logic circuits.